 For Immeidate Release:

-PETA India – whose motto reads, in part, that “animals are not ours to eat” – opposes speciesism, a human-supremacist worldview.
-For more information, please visit PETAIndia.com or follow the group on Twitter, Facebook, or Instagram.
+PETA India – whose motto reads, in part, that “animals are not ours to use for entertainment” – opposes speciesism, a human-supremacist worldview.
+For more information about PETA India, please visit PETAIndia.com or follow the group on Twitter, Facebook, or Instagram.